ThiPauli/Brazilian_Soccer_Player_Classifier/README.md

 The seed idea for this project part was taken from codebasics channel from youtube, which I give the credits.

 ### Project 2
+- Using Tensorflow and Keras to create a Convolutional Neural Network (CNN)
+- Using Keras ImageDataGenerator class which allows to perform image augmentation in order to get a better accuracy.
+- Projected created with the intuit to highlight some differences of performance in image classification when applying deep learning and machine learning algorithms as in project 1.

+## Comparison